MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/alert-grading-password-spray.md

     - **Does the interval between attempts to sign in look suspicious?** Automated password spray attacks tend to have a regular time interval between attempts.

-    - **Are there successful attempts of a user/several users signing in with [MFA](/microsoft-365/admin/security-and-compliance/multi-factor-authentication-microsoft-365) prompts?** The existence of these attempts might indicate that the IP is not malicious.
+    - **Are there successful attempts of a user/several users signing in with [MFA](/microsoft-365/admin/security-and-compliance/multi-factor-authentication-microsoft-365) prompts?** The existence of these attempts might indicate that the IP isn't malicious.

     - **Are legacy protocols used?** Using protocols like POP3, IMAP, and SMTP might indicate an attempt to perform a password spray attack.
 Finding `Unknown(BAV2ROPC)` in the user agent (Device type) in the [Activity log](https://docs.microsoft.com/defender-cloud-apps/activity-filters#ip-address-insights) indicates use of legacy protocols.
 You can refer to the example below when looking at the Activity log.
-Note that this activity must be further correlated to other activities.
+This activity must be further correlated to other activities.

         :::image type="content" source="../../media/alert-grading-playbook-password-spray/fig2-password-spray-alert.png" alt-text="Screenshot of Microsoft Defender 365 interface showing the Device type." lightbox="../../media/alert-grading-playbook-password-spray/fig2-password-spray-alert.png":::